rigozu9/rigozu9/README.md

 ### Hi there I'm Riku👋

-- 🔭 I’m currently working on AI powered image editing app
+- 🔭 I’m currently working on wardrobe recommandation application
-- 🌱 I’m currently learning NextJs.
+- 🌱 I’m currently learning to develop a clothing recommandation system using machine learning.
 - ⚡ Fun fact: I like football.